Fair use: Text and data mining

 The transformative nature of computer based analytical processes such as text mining, web mining and data mining has led many to form the view that such uses would be protected under fair use.
 This view was substantiated by the rulings of Judge Denny Chin in Authors Guild, Inc. v.
 Google, Inc., a case involving mass digitisation of millions of books from research library collections.
 As part of the ruling that found the book digitisation project was fair use, the judge stated "Google Books is also transformative in the sense that it has transformed book text into data for purposes of substantive research, including data mining and text mining in new areas".

 Text and data mining was subject to further review in Authors Guild v.
 HathiTrust, a case derived from the same digitization project mentioned above.
-Judge Harold Baer, in finding that the defendant's uses were transformative, stated that 'the search capabilities of the [HathiTrust Digital Library] have already given rise to new methods of academic inquiry such as text mining."
+Judge Harold Baer, in finding that the defendant's uses were transformative, stated that "the search capabilities of the [HathiTrust Digital Library] have already given rise to new methods of academic inquiry such as text mining".

+Artificial intelligence training

+As of September 2025 there seems to be no country where legislative acts regulating copyright status of AI-generated materials have been passed, and the United States is the only country where courts of first instance reached decisions in a small number of cases with many more lawsuits pending.
+In a case of a non-generative AI model a court rejected a fair use defense in 2024 (see Thomson Reuters v.
+Ross Intelligence), while a generative AI model was found to be was a "spectacularly transformative" fair use in Bartz v.
+Anthropic in 2025.
+Nevertheless, the circumstances of the two cases are rather different to allow for a generalization.

+In its May 2025 report the United States Copyright Office expressed skepticism that all AI training is a transformative fair use, particularly when it's done commercially and results in outputs that compete with original works.
+The USCO also stated that analogizing AI training to human learning is "mistaken".